Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes: The Dynamics of Labor Income

 The upper panel of Figure \ref{fig:poverty} plots $p \mapsto \bar P(p,q,h)$ for $p \in [0,0.5]$, $q \in \{0.1,0.25,0.5\}$ and $h \in \{1,2,5\}$.
 We find heterogeneity with respect to the initial condition that vanishes with time due to the ergodicity of the process.
 The probability that a randomly selected worker remains below the 10-percentile after one year is more than 50\%, whereas this probability decreases by about half if the worker was initially below the median.
 This difference in probabilities reduces after two years and almost vanishes after five years.
 The lower panel of Figure \ref{fig:poverty} plots $p \mapsto Q_{\tau}(p,q,h)$ for $p \in [0,0.5]$, $q =0.1$, $h \in \{1,2,5\}$ and $\tau \in \{0.1,0.5,0.9\}$.
 We uncover significant heterogeneity across workers that is hidden in the analysis of the mean worker.
-Even after 5 periods the deciles of the probability of remaining below the 10-percentile range from $0$ to more than $0.9$.
-This illustrates the importance of accounting for heterogeneity in understanding labor income risk.
+Even after 5 periods the deciles of the probability of remaining below the 10-percentile range from $0$ to over $0.9$.
+This illustrates the importance of accounting for heterogeneity in understanding the probability of escaping poverty.

-Let $h_i(p)$ denote the recurrence time of $y_p$, that is, starting from $\{y_{it} < y_p\}$, the number of years $h$ until the first occurrence of $\{y_{i(t+h)} > y_p\}$.
+Let $h_i(p)$ denote the recurrence time of $y_p$.
+That is, starting from $\{y_{it} < y_p\}$, the number of years $h$ until the first occurrence of $\{y_{i(t+h)} > y_p\}$.
 For example, if $y_{0.10}$ is the poverty line, $h_i(0.10)$ is a random variable that measures the number of years that worker $i$ takes to escape from poverty.
 Then,

 which can be expressed as a functional of the parameters of the HDR model.
 Another interesting quantity is